ymushkevych/Proximity-Alarm/PORTFOLIO.md

 # Reflection

-    How did you breakdown this project and begin your design?
-    What worked/did not work as you got going?
-    What challenges did you overcome?
-    What would you do differently?

 ## How did you breakdown this project and begin your design?

   - I started by determining what parts I could use and how they would be wired.
 I knew from the start that I wanted to use an LCD display, so I did research on how to code and wire those up pretty early on.